Cover of Skin Game (Dresden Files)

 About this book

-Chicago’s only professional wizard is about to have a very bad day in the latest novel in the #1 New York Times bestselling Dresden Files...
-As Winter Knight to the Queen of Air and Darkness, Harry Dresden never knows what the scheming Mab might want him to do.
-Usually, it’s something awful.
-Mab has traded Harry’s skills to pay off a debt.
-And now he must help a group of villains led by Harry’s most despised enemy, Nicodemus Archleone, to break into a high-security vault so that they can then access a vault in the Nevernever.
-Problem is, the vault belongs to Hades, Lord of the freaking Underworld.
-And Dresden is dead certain that Nicodemus has no intention of allowing any of his crew to survive the experience.
-Dresden’s always been tricky, but he’s going to have to up his backstabbing game to survive this mess...
+“Butcher is the dean of contemporary urban fantasy.”—Booklist Harry Dresden, Chicago's only professional wizard, is about to have a very bad day… Because as Winter Knight to the Queen of Air and Darkness, Harry never knows what the scheming Mab might want him to do.
+Usually, it’s something awful. .
+He doesn’t know the half of it… Mab has just traded Harry’s skills to pay off one of her debts.
+And now he must help a group of supernatural villains—led by one of Harry’s most dreaded and despised enemies, Nicodemus Archleone—to break into the highest-security vault in town, so that they can then access the highest-security vault in the Nevernever.
+It's a smash and grab job to recover the literal Holy Grail from the vaults of the greatest treasure hoard in the supernatural world—which belongs to the one and only Hades, Lord of the freaking Underworld and generally unpleasant character.
+Worse, Dresden suspects that there is another game afoot that no one is talking about.
+And he's dead certain that Nicodemus has no intention of allowing any of his crew to survive the experience.
+Especially Harry.
+Dresden's always been tricky, but he's going to have to up his backstabbing game to survive this mess—assuming his own allies don’t end up killing him before his enemies get the chance…

 Publication Details